dell/omnia/docs/source/Troubleshooting/knownissues.rst

 **Potential Cause**:

-The hostnames of the auth server nodes are not set in the correct format.
+The hostnames of the auth server nodes are not configured in the correct format.

 **Resolution**: